grumpyjames/birding-almanac/sites/Farne_Islands.md

 [Billy Shiel's boat trips](http://www.farne-islands.com/) - the
 original boat tour people.
 They have excellent chat, and will happily hunt around for a cetacean or two if they're about.

 [Official National Trust Site](https://www.nationaltrust.org.uk/farne-islands)

+Nearby [Beadnell Bay](sites/Beadnell_Bay.html) is worth a trip around the same time of year, for Little Tern.

 ### Eat / Drink / Stay